Uber1337NL/Zabbix-custom-HTML-Module-Widget/README.md

 - **In-UI Styling**: Change the button's appearance (colors, padding, etc.) directly from the widget configuration using CSS.
 - **No Refresh by Default**: Optimized for static links to prevent unnecessary dashboard reloading.

+## Usage
+Check the "Hide header" box in the widget configuration to remove the title bar when viewing the dashboard.

 ## Installation Instructions

 ### 1. Upload the Module